 Your estimated FEE-HELP repayments

-- $* is the 2019 estimated tuition fee for a Graduate Certificate of Leadership (4 credit points) at Deakin
+- $* is the estimated full cost for a Graduate Certificate of Leadership (2 credit points), based on the 2024 fees.

 - is the annual FEE-HELP payment, based on your current salary

 - of your current salary be spent on FEE-HELP

 - gives no warranty and accepts no responsibility for the currency, accuracy or the completeness of the information provided;

 - advises users that no reliance should be placed upon on the information provided, and;